-The current Macquarie Level 2 regulatory group capital, liquidity and leverage ratios and relevant comparatives are set out in the table below.
+Macquarie Level 2 regulatory group capital, liquidity and leverage ratios and relevant comparatives are set out in the table below.

-Capital, Liquidity and Leverage Ratios As at 30 September 2019 As at 31 March 2019 Macquarie Level 2 regulatory group Common Equity Tier 1 capital ratio 1 11.4% 11.4% Macquarie Level 2 regulatory group Total Tier 1 capital ratio 1 13.3% 13.5% Macquarie Level 2 regulatory group Total capital ratio 1 15.2% 15.6% Macquarie Level 2 regulatory group Leverage ratio 5.5% 5.3% Macquarie Level 2 regulatory group Liquidity coverage ratio 2 172.4% 104.6% Macquarie Level 2 regulatory group Net stable funding ratio 111.4% 112.9%
+Capital, Liquidity and Leverage Ratios As at 31 March 2020 As at 31 March 2019

+Common Equity Tier 1 capital ratio (1) 12.2% 11.4%

+Total Tier 1 capital ratio (1) 13.6% 13.5%

+Total capital ratio (1) 15.2% 15.6%

+Leverage ratio 5.7% 5.3%

+Liquidity coverage ratio (2) 173.5% 104.6%

+Net stable funding ratio (1) 118.1% 112.9%

-The Macquarie Level 2 regulatory group capital ratios are well above the regulatory minimum required by APRA, and the Board imposed internal minimum requirement.
+(1) The Macquarie Level 2 regulatory group capital and liquidity ratios are above the regulatory minimum required by APRA, and the Board imposed internal minimum requirement.

-APRA has clarified that the existence of a MAC clause in the master agreement between MGL and MBL means that repayment of intra-group funding could be accelerated and thereby fall short of the LCR horizon of 30 days.
-Macquarie has removed the MAC clause on 28 June 2019 to restore the contractual tenor of the loans and ensure there will be no impact on MBL's LCR calculation going forward.
-"LCR pro forma" is calculated reflecting current contractual arrangements following the removal of the MAC clause in the master loan agreement between MGL and MBL.
+APRA clarified that the existence of a MAC clause in the master agreement between MGL and MBL meant that repayment of intragroup funding could be accelerated and thereby fall short of the LCR horizon of 30 days.
+Macquarie removed the MAC clause on 28 June 2019 to restore the contractual tenor of the loans and ensure there would be no impact on MBL's LCR calculation going forward.
+"LCR pro forma" is calculated reflecting the arrangements following the removal of the MAC clause in the master loan agreement between MGL and MBL.
 LCR pro forma for March 2019 was 154%.

-The Liquidity Coverage Ratio for the 3 months to 30 September 2019 is calculated from 65 daily LCR observations (31 March 2019 is calculated from 61 daily LCR observations).
-LCR for March is calculated according to APRA's clarification, which relates to intra-group funding provided to MBL.
+The Liquidity Coverage Ratio for the 3 months to 31 March 2020 is calculated from 63 daily LCR observations (31 March 2019 is calculated from 61 daily LCR observations).
+For 31 March 2020, the Macquarie Level 2 regulatory group LCR is above the regulatory minimum required by APRA, and the Board imposed internal minimum requirement.
+The LCR for March 2019 is calculated according to APRA's clarification, announced on 24 July 2019, related to intra-group funding provided to MBL.
 MGL raises long-term funding and places surplus funds with MBL, in the form of intra-group loans.
-Over the past year, these loans have represented around 10-15% of MBL's total funding and have been included in the calculation of MBL's Liquidity Coverage Ratio according to their contractual tenor.
-They are documented under a master loan agreement, in place since 2007, which included a Material Adverse Change ("MAC") clause.
+At the time of APRA's clarification it was noted that these loans had represented around 10-15% of MBL's total funding over the past year.
+They had been included in the calculation of MBL's Liquidity Coverage Ratio according to their contractual tenor and were documented under a master loan agreement, in place since 2007, which included a Material Adverse Change (MAC) clause.